-Deputy Prisons Director calls on Ghanaians to fight for removal of vagrancy laws
+Deputy prisons director calls on Ghanaians to fight for removal of vagrancy laws

-Ghanaians have been urged to speak for the removal of statutory laws that criminalize poverty in order to decongest prisons across the country.
+Ghanaians have been urged to speak for the removal of statutory laws that criminalise poverty in order to decongest prisons across the country.

 The Deputy Director of Prisons and Officer-in-Charge of the Kumasi Central Prisons, Asamoah Fenning, who made the call said it is inhumane to keep petty offenders in deplorable walled prisons when these people can be used for developmental purposes rather than feeding them on peanuts.

-He made these comments when a human-rights-based NGO, Crime Check Foundation (CCF) in partnership with Open Society Initiative for West Africa (OSIWA) organized a sensitization workshop for vagrants in the Suame Municipality in the Ashanti Regional capital, Kumasi.
+He made these comments when a human-rights based NGO, Crime Check Foundation (CCF) in partnership with Open Society Initiative for West Africa (OSIWA) organised a sensitization workshop for vagrants in the Suame Municipality in the Ashanti Regional capital, Kumasi.

 A vagrant is a person who is homeless with no regular work thereby moving from one place to the other.
 They usually make a living from begging or hawking on the streets.